lockss/lockss-rtd-manual/docs/installing/running.rst

    *  If :program:`install-lockss` determined in the previous step that it *will install* K3s |K3S_PATCH|, you will see the confirmation :samp:`Installing K3s version {<intended_version>}`, and this step will proceed as follows:

       a.
-First, :program:`install-lockss` will ask you to specify the **K3s data directory** (the directory K3s uses to store state data), with this prompt:
+First, :program:`install-lockss` will ask you to specify the :term:`K3s data directory` with this prompt:

          :guilabel:`K3s data directory`